 Qashqai rugs rugs were woven by members of the Qashqai Confederacy, an ancient nomadic tribe living in the Zagros Mountains of the Fars region of Southern Persia.
 Divided into several nomadic clans, each of these tribal subgroups possessed its own variation on the tribe’s distinctive weaving style.
 Weavers of this pastoral community produced rugs known for robust, saturated natural dyes, with deep indigo, ivory and characteristic “Qashqai” red frequently encountered, occasionally augmented by a broader range of complementary hues.
 The very fine knotting that many Qashqai weavers employed allowed them to use an intensity of ornamentation in their rugs with a great volume of intricately rendered plant, bird and animal forms filling each compositional zone.
 Small, randomly placed flourishes are often included in the design.
 To view a selection of antique Qashqai rugs in the gallery, click here.

 Afshar is a rug style produced by the Persian Afshar tribe, a nomadic and village dwelling group principally located in the mountainous areas surrounding the modern city of Kirman in southeast Iran.
 The pattern language of antique Afshar rugs is very ranging, from graphic, elemental geometric designs to highly stylized adaptation of classical Persian floral motifs.
 Afshar tribespeople were traditionally highly skilled dyers using all natural dyestuffs.
 The traditional Afshar color palette employs saturated rust and brick reds, glistening royal to midnight indigo blue and highlights of gold, yellow and teal.
 Since the Safavid period, the Afshar tribal group has been among the most preeminent Persian tribal groups, migrating from their origins in Eastern Turkey and Azerbaijan to reside primarily in Southeast Persia.
-This background has led to the inclusion of numerous regional influences on Afshar weaving, resulting in a distinctive aesthetic that incorporates elements of several village and nomadic Persian carpet styles, as well as Southern Persian design influences.
+This background has led to the inclusion of numerous regional influences on Afshar weaving, resulting in a distinctive aesthetic that incorporates elements of several villages and nomadic Persian carpet styles, as well as Southern Persian design influences.
 Afshar carpets are virtually always found in the area size format.
 To see more of these extraordinary antique Afshar rugs in the gallery, click here.

 Khamseh refers to rugs from a 19th century confederation of Arab tribes that are related in style and geographic origins to the Qashqai and Afshar traditions.
 Khamseh rugs are especially known for their idiosyncratic use of a diverse collection of tribal and zoomorphic devices, particularly the “murgi”, or chicken motif.
 Like other nomadic weavings from the mountainous Fars region, the ornamentation is often continually varied, and augmented by naturally dyed hues of a saturated intensity.
 Many 19th century examples are noted for the use of unusually high-quality, lustrous wool in their construction.
 Arab Khamseh rugs employ the finest knotting, sharpness of design and greatest use of detail work of any rugs in this genre.
 To view a diverse gallery of beautiful Arab Khamseh antique rugs, click here.

-Shirvan rugs rugs are associated with the Shirvan district, located in the eastern portion of the Caucasus Mountains, close to the western shore of the Caspian Sea.
+Shirvan rugs are associated with the Shirvan district, located in the eastern portion of the Caucasus Mountains, close to the western shore of the Caspian Sea.
 Shirvans are the most finely crafted of antique Caucasian rugs, using a wool warp and cotton weft.
 This allowed their weavers to create striking all-over patterns of intricately detailed, crisply drawn flowers, animals and polygonal motifs.
 Always retaining an overall aesthetic balance, the best Shirvans use some of the varied and creative of all oriental rug patterns.
 They employed both motifs traditional to their district and “borrowed” patterns from neighboring areas of the Caucasus, which they combined and reinterpreted in a refreshing, compelling manner, often with an unusually nuanced use of color.
 To browse a selection of exquisite antique Shirvan carpets in the gallery, click here.

 Kazak tribal rugs were woven by both nomadic and village dwelling tribespeople in the highest regions of the Caucasus.
 The best 19th century Kazaks are characterized by their high-quality dyes and breadth of color palette.
 They are loosely knotted, often with thicker, wooly pile that enhances their powerful, rugged atmosphere.
 Paired with their traditional, deeply saturated palettes of primary colors, the elemental, often spacious designs of Kazak rugs assume a bold, graphic quality.
 The genre includes a large number of regional substyles, including Karachov, Lori Pambak and Sewan, that are easily recognizable due to distinctive, often symbolic design elements traditionally incorporated into each group’s weavings.
 See which of these rare, enrapturing antique Kazak rugs are available here, in the gallery